yashvi99/ROR/README.md

 Web App -- https://find-my-recipes.herokuapp.com/

 With API - This website uses http://www.recipepuppy.com/api to get data about recipes.
-User can search for the recipe he/she is interested in using 'search' parametre  :  ( ?search=<recipe> )
+User can search for the recipe he/she is interested in using 'search' parametre  :  ( ?search= )

 Example - https://find-my-recipes.herokuapp.com/?search=brownie